 In this newsletter you will find all information that is currently relevant to the crop of peonies.
 We trust that this information will help you in achieving a successful crop.
 Feel free to contact us for questions and remarks!

 For a long time now you are receiving this newsletter from us.
 With information regarding the cultivation of peonies.
 Because we are always looking for ways to improve ourselves, we would like to hear from you how relevant this information actually is.
 What are things you would like to see differently and are there topics on which you would like to receive more information?
 We greatly appreciate any feedback, so please let us know!

-The period after flowering can be seen as part of the crop.
-A strong plant is better at withstanding the winter and it grows easier in the spring.
 With peonies it is customary to spare the foliage until at least September.
 The continue growing of green parts means more growth.
 Even a crop going on dormancy ensures growth of the tuber.
 The fact is, the strongest growth of underground parts of the peony occurs during the withering of the foliage.